My Work at IBM

 Project Satellite: Taming the Distributed Cloud

 The domain was deeply technical.
 I had to get fluent in Kubernetes, cloud infrastructure ownership models, and the difference between what IBM managed vs. what the customer owned.
+(I didn't know any of this when I started — I learned it by asking a lot of probably-obvious questions in a lot of meetings.)

 I ran research sessions with three distinct personas — Admins who wanted granular control, Data Scientists who cared about speed above all else, and Engineers who needed to debug at 3am without calling anyone.

-I designed a UI that let admins configure satellite locations across AWS, Azure, and GCP from a single pane of glass — with clear status indicators, ownership labeling, and the right level of control without overwhelming complexity.
+I designed a UI that let admins configure satellite locations across AWS, Azure, and GCP from a single pane of glass — clear status indicators, ownership labeling, and the right level of control without overwhelming complexity.

 Satellite location entry point — where admins configure their distributed cloud environments